Benefits of Sea Moss + How to Make Sea Moss Gel

-Irish moss, also known as Irish sea moss or simply sea moss, isn't a moss at all.
+Irish moss, also known as Irish sea moss, isn't a moss at all.
 It's actually a seaweed that grows in the waters of the Atlantic ocean.
 Because of the many benefits of Irish moss, it's now labeled a "superfood" by many.

 Another nickname for Irish moss is carrageenan.
 This name is believed to have come from the Irish word carraigín, which means 'little rock'.
 You're likely familiar with carrageenan as a thickener and common food additive, but the two are not exactly the same.

 Here's more about sea moss, its incredible benefits, and how to make your own sea moss gel.

 Irish sea moss (Chondrus crispus) is a red seaweed that's found mainly along the Atlantic coastlines of Europe and North America.
 It has a long tradition of use in Ireland, parts of Scotland, and Jamaica.
 There are now also some cultivated areas of Irish moss, grown mainly for their carrageenan content.